tyconsulting/blog.tyang.github.io/_posts/2015-08-24-deploying-opsmgr-2016-tp3-with-minimum-windows-server-gui-requirements.md

 As you can see, since this is on a Server Core machine, I did not install SQL Management Studio on this server, I performed all other required SQL configuration such as minimum and maximum memory config, temp DB config, maintenance plan creation, etc. from a remote machine.
 I will go through the steps I took to setup a machine for remote management towards the end of this post.

 <strong><span style="color: #ff0000;">Note:</span></strong> I found a good post on how to install SQL on Server Core: <a href="http://tenbulls.co.uk/2012/09/19/using-the-sql-server-installation-wizard-on-server-core/">http://tenbulls.co.uk/2012/09/19/using-the-sql-server-installation-wizard-on-server-core/</a>.
-However, when I initially launched the install wizard without “/Action=Install” switch, I was presented to the “SQL Server Installation Center” page, but when I clicked on any links on this page, nothing would happen.
+However, when I initially launched the install wizard without "/Action=Install" switch, I was presented to the "SQL Server Installation Center" page, but when I clicked on any links on this page, nothing would happen.
 Luckily someone mentioned this switch in one of the comments and I was able to by pass this page:

 <a href="http://blog.tyang.org/wp-content/uploads/2015/08/image12.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/08/image_thumb12.png" alt="image" width="405" height="318" border="0" /></a>
 <h3>03.
 Configure the First Management Server (OMTP3MS01):</h3>